Pretérito Pluscuamperfecto de Subjuntivo - Spanish RPG Grammar

 For this lesson:

-STEP 1: HABER in Imperfect Subjunctive (-RA Form)
+STEP 1: HABER in Imperfect Subjunctive (Both Forms!)

 (You Already Learnt This!)

 Remember when you learnt the Pretérito Imperfecto de Subjuntivo?
-You learnt that HABER comes from the preterite ellos form: hubieron → hubie- → hubiera.
+You learnt that HABER comes from the preterite form: hube → hub- → hubiera/hubiese.
 This is exactly what you need here!
+Both forms are equally valid.

-Add -RA endings: hubiera, hubieras, hubiera, hubiéramos, hubierais, hubieran
+Add -IERA endings: hubiera, hubieras, hubiera, hubiéramos, hubierais, hubieran

 Yo hubiera